Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 Best for: productivity tools, HR tech, enterprise infrastructure, workplace software.

-Grok, Google AI Overviews, DeepSeek: the rising surfaces
+Grok, Google AI Overviews, Google AI Mode, DeepSeek: the rising surfaces

 Grok (xAI) is native to X and disproportionately influential for developer, finance, and creator-economy categories where social signal shapes buying decisions.